UBC-iGEM/internal-wiki-2023-24/src/index.md

-# Project Description: Improving DNA Storage with Synthetic Biology
+# [Name]: Improving DNA Storage with Synthetic Biology

 ## To be completed